 Have a hideous orange fence?
-I couldn’t stand ours, and transformed it using a new grey-brown stain color.
-See how it looks now and get tips for selecting the right fence stain color.
+I couldn’t stand ours, and transformed it using a new grey-brown stain color by Behr.
+See how it looks, plus get tips for selecting the right fence stain color.

 You know those home improvement projects that start out with good intentions but turn out to be a major miss?
 Since we moved into our home several years ago, our fence and I have not had a good relationship.
 We started out with a light grey fence along the back that the developer put in, and a simple cedar fence was added on either side of our house shortly after.
 It sounded like an alright idea at the time, but I didn’t realize it would turn out to cause me so much grief.

 From the minute that fence went in, I hated it (such a strong word, but nothing else would suffice!).
 I didn’t want to stain it to match the grey, so I thought I’d try staining over the grey to match the cedar.
 ‘Natural Cedar’ stain sounded like the perfect solution.